 - Avoid using terms like “gone away” or “went to sleep” to describe a death that young children may find confusing and take literally.

 - Reassure the child that whatever happened isn’t their fault – guilt and self-blame are common reactions for children dealing with loss.

 - Be caring and supportive at all times, even if the child is acting out or engaging in negative behaviours.

 - Books can be helpful at explaining death in a child-friendly way and helping children to work through their feelings.
 There are some suggested titles at GriefNet.

 - Encourage building memories of someone important who has died by looking at photographs and talking about them together.

 In addition to providing support at school and home, professional grief counselling can be very effective at helping children to process their feelings and get through the grieving process.

 Working with a counsellor can be particularly effective if the whole family is trying to cope with a loss and you’re trying to work through your own grief at the same time as supporting your child.

-To find out more about grief counselling for children and how it can help, contact one of our Perth clinics in Dianella and Warwick to talk with a trained counsellor.
+To find out more about grief counselling for children and how it can help, contact our Perth clinic in Dianella to talk with a trained counsellor.